 Vanderbilt Faculty and Staff Health and Wellness

 Vanderbilt's award winning Health and Wellness program consists of three integrated programs that exist to maximize the productivity and well-being of its faculty and staff.

 The Occupational Health Clinic

-The Occupational Health Clinic (OHC) provides immunizations and medical screening exams for work-related hazards, business travel exams, ergonomic consultations, smoking cessation programs and evaluation and treatment for work-related injuries, illnesses and exposures.
+The Occupational Health Clinic (OHC)provides immunizations and medical screening exams for work-related hazards, business travel exams, ergonomic consultations, and evaluation and treatment for work-related injuries, illnesses and exposures.
 OHC facilitates an early return to work for injured workers and partners with Health Plus to provide risk reduction programs for weight management and smoking cessation.
 For employees with minor illnesses, OHC provides evaluation and treatment through their Faculty/Staff Express Care.